Noodle-ai/mlflow_part2_dockerEnv/README.rst

 .. image:: screenshots/port_forwarding_graphic.png
   :width: 600

-After SSHing into the container if using VSCode you may need to install any extensions you need in the container, select a python interpreter, and then spawn a new terminal.
+After SSH-ing into the container if using VSCode you may need to install any extensions you need in the container, select a Python interpreter, and then spawn a new terminal.
 Open experiment.ipynb and follow along.
 The notebook contains examples demonstrating how to use MLflow Tracking and MLflow Models.
 It also contains descriptions of how to use MLflow Projects.

 Note: If you encounter the warning "Warning: Remote Host Identification Has Changed!" this could be due to a new container being on a port that previously hosted a different container.
 Delete the entry from "~/.ssh/known_hosts" to resolve the issue.